spree/spree/guides/content/developer/tutorials/migration.markdown

 <% end %>

-You can use similar code to set up other taxonomies, e.g. to have a taxonomy for brands and product ranges, like ‘Guitars’ with child ‘Acoustic’.
+You can use similar code to set up other taxonomies, e.g. to have a taxonomy for brands and product ranges, like 'Guitars' with child 'Acoustic'.
 You could use various property or option values to drive the creation of such taxonomies.

 #### Product Properties

-The first step is to create the property ‘types’.
+The first step is to create the property 'types'.
 These should be known in advance so you can define these at the start of the script.
 You should give the internal name and presentation name.
 For simplicity, the code examples have these names as the same string.